-Founded in 2014 by award winning screenwriter, N’Zuri Za Austin, Roar in the Rock Films is a production company that produces features, shorts, and commercials.
-As of 2017, Roar in the Rock has produced 3 short films, 1 feature film, a book trailer and has collaborated with several production companies on writing projects in Little Rock, Atlanta and the DFW area.
+Founded in 2014 by award winning screenwriter, N’Zuri Za Austin, Roar in the Rock Films is a production company that produces features, shorts, webseries and commercials.
+As of 2018, Roar has produced 3 short films, 1 feature film, a book trailer, and a web series.
+Roar has also collaborated with several production companies on writing projects in Little Rock, Atlanta and the DFW area.

 It's true what they say about me—I’m a nobody.
 I’m not a doctor or a lawyer.
 I’m not a famous author, a model, or a superstar.
 Heck, I’m not even star quality.
 And I can pretty much guarantee you that no one will ever watch me on reality TV—which is odd, because my life is as real as reality will get.
 Crazy, huh, how most people will tune in to their favorite reality shows, watch their favorite stars, and become entranced by a false reality, when the truth is, reality is right in front of them—every day, every hour, every waking minute.